 Image courtesy of Makurazaki marine products processing industries cooperative.

-Fresh skipjack tuna/bonito (katsuo) that is gutted, sliced, simmered, fire smoked, sun-dried, and fermented produces a product that is rock-hard.
-These fillets are then shaven into shavings that are used to produce a savory fish stock that is at the heart of Japanese cuisine (and the ultimate cat treat I have termed “catsuobushi”).
+Fresh skipjack tuna/bonito (katsuo) is gutted, sliced, simmered, fire smoked, sun-dried, and fermented produces a product that is rock-hard.
+They then shave these fillets into shavings that are used to produce a savory fish stock that is at the heart of Japanese cuisine (and the ultimate cat treat I have termed “catsuobushi”).

 Katsuobushi is core to Japanese food (Washoku), and you will find it in a million and one dishes from miso soup, udon and soba soup bases, ramen tare, okonomiyaki, and as a takoyaki topping, to a whole lot more (such as uses for you feline friends).

-If you had miso soup, you “most likely” had a form of katsuobushi before (either in instant powder form or produced with shavings).
+If you had miso soup before, you “most likely” had a form of katsuobushi before (either in instant powder form or produced with shavings).

 I say “most likely” because a lot of restaurants go the easy route with Ajinomoto Hon-dashi which is packed with ‘seaweed’ and bonito ‘essence’ versus using katsuobushi flakes/shavings.